aiidateam/aiida-tutorials/docs/sections/fundamentals/basics.md

 ```

-The `arithmetic.add` shown explicitly above is the `CalcJob` we will be using in what follows.

-To get more information about the inputs, outputs, etc. of this calculation, we can just do as indicated again and pass the specific entry point as an additional argument for the command:
+To get more information about the inputs, outputs, etc. of this calculation job, once again follow the instructions and pass the `arithmetic.add` entry point as an additional argument for the command:

 ```{code-block} console